ConnorYelle/Mini-Shopify/README.md

 - Final demo - December 1, 2025

 ## Milestone 2 Contributions
-Tommy Milestone 2 Contribution
+### Tommy Milestone 2 Contribution
 - Implemented Home Page, allowing adding store
 - Added a Owner dashboard allowing the owner to edit their store, such as changing the name of the store, description
 - Added Owner dashboard tests
 - changed in-memory H2 database to persistent so store don't disappear when restarting SpringBoot
 - added search button
 - Fix bugs in dashboard and products
-Owen Milestone 2 Contributions
+### Owen Milestone 2 Contributions
 - Implemented Product page, allowing adding of products, viewing of products
 - Fixed bugs to allow products to persist to each store
 - Fixed bug with database to allow for id generation
 - Fixed tests for Product Controller
 - Added methods to Product Controller
+### Jonas Milestone 2 Contributions
+- Implemented Store page which shows the the store and its products
+- Made the DB schema
+- Added a test for SupaBase

 ## Contributors
 - [Connor Yelle 101260641](https://github.com/ConnorYelle)